Updated - August.17.23

 Apply to as many as you can.
 You will reach a wider audience by selling across every stock website.
 Every eyeball you get on your work will help you sell your images.

 If you are asked during the application process if you want to go exclusive with that agency, do not accept that specific term and uncheck the box.
 It is much more profitable to upload across many websites compared to going exclusive and only uploading your content to one marketplace.
 The agencies will offer you a higher profit margin in exchange for only uploading to their website, do not do this.

-xPiks – This is the best freemium microstock upload tool.
-Note: this doesn’t have a submit feature, only (s)FTP uploads. xPiks is better for people who don’t upload much and prefer to save money by doing the final submission process themselves.
-I find that xPiks has a better layout that feels more modern and easier to use than StockSubmitter.
-Note: after talking to the developers, they mentioned implementing a submit feature in a future release.
-I plan on switching from StockSubmitter to xPiks after they release that feature.
+Xpiks – This is one of the best freemium microstock upload tool.
+Note: this doesn’t have a submit feature, only (s)FTP uploads.
+Xpiks is better for people who don’t upload much and prefer to save money by doing the final submission process themselves.

 StockSubmitter / Microstock Plus

 StockSubmitter/Microstock Plus – This is another one of the best paid microstock upload tools.
 It helps automate uploads AND submissions.
 The same company owns both tools.
 Stocksubmitter is the desktop software version, while Microstock Plus is the web-based cloud version.